 REMEDIAL ACTIONS:

 Faculty should give the students more opportunity to speak in front of the class, in order to gain experience and confidence.
 Faculty should also consider giving out style templates with minimum text size, recommended fonts, and examples of clear, uncluttered layouts.
 Students tend to copy what they see in class, so faculty should take more care in creating their own PowerPoint decks and be sure they are modeling best practices.
 Students can also be encouraged to visit the Writing & Communication Center for extra help developing slides and practicing their oral delivery.

+In order to give the students additional opportunity to improve their presentation skills, I assigned them a special assignment, for which they present the results of one problem verbally and with a minimum of technical detail.
+The presentation is recorded and submitted to Canvas, and was graded by the faculty teaching FE 620.
+The assignment was individual.

 7. RESULTS OF ASSESSMENT: FALL 2022